 Based on feedback from over 1,000 moms, researchers were able to determine which areas of infant care were a bit murky to new parents.
 Surveys also revealed some unsettling news: Doctors aren’t always presenting information consistent with American Academy of Pediatrics recommendations.
 Let’s clear up some of the misinformation:

-Pacifier Use Hold off on giving baby that binky.
+Hold off on giving baby that binky, at least initially.
 The AAP suggests waiting to introduce a pacifier until baby is at least a month old, reducing the risk of interfering with breastfeeding.
-But more than 50 percent of moms said they weren't given this information, and of the moms who were told about pacifiers, 10 to 15 percent were given advice that strayed from AAP recommendations.
+But more than 50 percent of moms said they weren’t given this information, and of the moms who were told about pacifiers, 10 to 15 percent were given advice that strayed from AAP recommendations.

 The good news is physicians are using this study as a wake-up call to think about how they communicate with patients, and how much time they spend going over important information with first-time parents.

 “We may need to be clearer and more specific in telling new mothers about safe sleep recommendations.
 From a public health perspective, there is a real opportunity to engage families and the media to promote infant health,” says the study’s first author, Staci R. Eisenberg, MD, a pediatrician at Boston Medical Center.